 Mr Imtiaz Fazel, acting Director General (DG), said that the Department would present an updated report, given that this particular programme was in progress.
 They would present the role of the Independent Development Trust (IDT) with respect to the Covid-19 programme during lockdown.

-Ms CJ Abrahams, Chief Director: Extended Public Works Programme, presented.
+Ms CJ Abrahams, Chief Director: Expanded Public Works Programme, presented.

 Ms S Graham (DA) said she was confused by the presentation.
 How many days a month did the participants work?
 Did the R31 million paid over to the non-profit organisations (NPOs) include a project management fee?
 The participants were paid R101 -- were the project managers paid out of the EPWP funding for managing the process?
 The report on the 9 744 participants referred to the period from 1 April to 30 June.
 According to the report the Committee just received, this programme started only on 1 June, so who were the people who worked from 1 April to 31 May?
 Were the normal non-state sector NPO EPWP projects still working and functioning, or was this the only EPWP project that the IDT was managing at this stage?
 The EPWP reporting system had been down for some time.
 She asked about the construction companies that had been unable to report on the EPWP.
 Was the system still down, or was it up and running and able to work?